 IRISnet testnet is called Fuxi.
 The Fuxi testnet is used to provide a stable test environment for developers such as third-party wallets, browsers and other applications。

 Betanet is the first part of launching IRISnet mainnet.
-Betanet will start at mid-Feb.
+Betanet started at mid-Feb.
 More news will be available in IRISnet Official Website。

 Validator Communication Channel

 - Riot chat: #irisvalidators:matrix.org